Need to Know! Characteristics of Successful Teams

 How teams operate

 To accomplish their purpose and mission, teams must collaborate effectively.
-Teams that follow a proven process often achieve their goals.
+Teams that follow a proven process are more likely to achieve their goals.
 An effective process includes:

-• Identify the clear purpose, problem, or issue the team will address
+• Identify the explicit purpose, problem, or issue the team will address

 • Determine a problem-solving process

-In summary, businesses often say they have “great teamwork” but the proof is in the process and the results.
+In summary, businesses often claim to have “great teamwork,” but the proof lies in the process and the results.

 Previous